apache/royale-docs/libraries/compiled-code-libraries.md

 ```

 ## Building the library
-You asconfig.json file should look like this:
+You asconfig.json file should look like this the file below.
+You can use any standard compiler options you need and you can also include `SWF` in the targets section, but if you are only targeting Javascript, it's not necessary.

 ```
 {